WasmEdge/wasmedge-rust-sdk/README.md

 ## Examples

 The [Examples of WasmEdge RustSDK](https://github.com/second-state/wasmedge-rustsdk-examples) repo contains a number of examples that demonstrate how to use the WasmEdge Rust SDK.

+## Contributing

+Please read the [contribution guidelines](https://github.com/WasmEdge/wasmedge-rust-sdk/blob/main/CONTRIBUTING.md) on how to contribute code.

+## License

+This project is licensed under the terms of the [Apache 2.0 license](https://github.com/tensorflow/rust/blob/HEAD/LICENSE).